The beautiful county of Herefordshire is the perfect base for exploring picturesque countryside with all the family and dogs.

-Just opposite the Park is 90 acres (approx) of woodland owned by Lucksall Park for all our guests to enjoy.
-Lucksall keeps it’s 90 acres of Woodland as a nature reserve for wildlife.
-With Buzzards circling overhead, Squirrels making their way through the tree tops and deer wondering through, there is always something for the whole family to see and enjoy.
+Just opposite the Park is Westwoods set in 90 acres (approx) of woodland owned by Lucksall Park for all our guests to enjoy.
+Lucksall keeps it’s 90 acres of Woodland as a nature reserve for wildlife such as Buzzards, Squirrels, Deer, what wildlife will you see?

-Adjoining the above is a further 200 acres of woodland leading across to the village of Fownhope with its two pubs The Green Man and The New Inn.
+Adjoining the above is a further 200 acres of woodland leading across to the village of Fownhope with its two pubs The New Inn (dogs welcome) and The Green Man.

 Just over a mile away is the forestry commission owned Haugh Woods.
 Stretching over 850 acres providing a safe environment for cycling for all the family.
-The woodland can be enjoyed from the firm and wide fire roads that run all through the woodland or walkers/cyclists can enjoy the woodland by following the many trails that take you right to the heart of the wood.
+The woodland can be enjoyed from the firm and wide fire roads that run all through the woodland or walkers/cyclists can enjoy the woodland by following the many trails.

 Adjoining Haughwood is Broadmoor Nature Reserve known as Broadmoor Common, with a great range of species of all sorts, especially wildflowers and butterflies, the wet grasslands and ponds attract some unusual birds and amphibians.